What Mediators Can Learn from an AI Pre-Mediation Report

 Beyond Basic Intake Information

-Traditional intake focuses on facts and positions.
-An AI-generated pre-mediation report goes further by organizing patterns, emotional dynamics, and interests expressed during preparation.
+Traditional intake often focuses on facts and positions.
+An AI-generated pre-mediation report can go further by organizing patterns, emotional context, and interests expressed during preparation.

-This gives mediators insight that usually emerges only after a long first session.
+This gives mediators a working view that might otherwise emerge only after a long first session.

 Types of Insight the Report Provides

-• Factual issues: What needs clarification or verification.
+• Factual claims: What may need clarification or verification.

 • Perception gaps: Where parties see the situation very differently.